The History of BI Dashboards

 A BI dashboard allows business owners to quickly and easily view, explore and break down data from different sources, at a glance, on one screen.

-How a Business Intelligence Dashboard Works
+How a business intelligence dashboard Works

 A business intelligence dashboard collects key metrics and data visualizations that allow you to see the big picture.
 It can be used to understand trends, and track operational progress to help drive decision-making.